 - I take dietary supplements, such as herbs, vitamins, minerals, or natural or home remedies.

 - I have a pacemaker, automatic implantable cardioverter-defibrillator (AICD), or other heart device.

 - I have sleep apnea.

-- I have had a problem with anesthesia in the past.
+- I have had a problem with anesthesia (medication to make you sleep during a surgery or procedure) in the past.

 - I am not willing to receive a blood transfusion.

 The amount of alcohol you drink can affect you during and after your procedure.
 It’s important to talk with your healthcare providers about how much alcohol you drink.
 This will help us plan your care.